Harrell announces plan to revive downtown Seattle

 The order also calls for a pilot expansion of the Seattle Fire Department’s Health One program to include an overdose response unit and the piloting of a research-based drug abatement program known as “contingency management,” using gift cards to incentivize people who experience substance abuse to join a 12-week treatment program.

-Harrell also says he will explore funding for a post-overdose diversion facility to stabilize and provide resources for people who experience non-lethal overdoses.
+Harrell also says he will explore funding for a post-overdose diversion facility to stabilize and provide resources for people who experience nonlethal overdoses.
 The order also commits Harrell to forming a Public Health Work Group and Law Enforcement Task Force, and to increase the availability of overdose reversal drugs, especially in high-use areas.

 “There are no quick fixes to this complicated challenge, but our Executive Order takes urgent steps to decrease trafficking of deadly drugs and to deliver new, innovative, and sustainable approaches helping those suffering from substance use disorder,” he said.